-Four loosely connected stories set in a small town in Kazakhstan at the beginning of the 90s, a time of transition from the Soviet era to a new state with emotional and economic depression.
-Each of the four main characters, all of whom are 13 years old, must go through painful changes as they attempt to find their way in life.
+Four loosely connected stories set in a small town in Kazakhstan at the beginning of the 90s, a time of upheaval and transition from the Soviet era to a new state, portray teenagers who must go through painful changes as they attempt to find their way in life.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 Congratulations to Emir Baigazin for this hypnotically beautiful, strange and ultimately moving film which depicts unsettling loneliness, despair, and madness in a bombed-out steppe location - with four boys in an isolated world unable to deal with the life that they have been given.The singing of Gounod's Ave Maria gives us and them the hope, the salvation to keep living.
 A small masterwork the world should see.

 Four stories full of symbolisms and ancestral references poetically woven together and beautifully shot on breathtaking almost lunar looking landscapes of the Kazhakistan's steppe.